Aftermath of Hurricane Irene affects some Bahamas hotels

 Some Bahamas hotels however didn’t feel the wrath of Hurricane Irene so deeply.
 Sandals only reported landscaping damage in Emerald Bay, Exuma and the Sandals Royal Bahamian in New Providence.
 The head of PR for Sandals Resorts Northern Caribbean, Yasmina Cherquaoi said: “We’ve been very lucky with both, there has been no structural damage, but a lot of damage to landscaping and vegetation.”
 On Friday, Sandals was already successfully welcoming guests.

 Call 020 7644 1770 to speak with our award-winning travel consultants.

 Popular Holidays In Superclubs Breezes Bahamas Browse all

-Relax or have fun on the glorious white sands of Cable Beach, or take off to downtown Nassau for great duty free shopping and a taste of colonial history
+Relax and bask on the glorious white sands of Cable Beach, or take off to downtown Nassau for great duty free shopping and a taste of colonial history

 - Daily Activities include a Circus Clinic with Trampoline & Trapeze